Direct Debits: a guide to getting paid faster

 Direct Debit payments take about 3 days to process, so you may want to factor that in when you choose the payment date.

 Top Tip: If you want to make invoices and payments easier for your business and your customers, Tide’s partnership with GoCardless is a smart option to collect payments using Direct Debit.
 By saving time on your invoicing admin, you can get back to doing what you love: growing your business.
-Get started and sign up with Tide today ⏰
+Get started and open a business bank account with Tide today ⏰

 Which small businesses should use Direct Debit?